 How we test computer speakers

-Since our guide is called the best speakers for PC gaming, we kept the testing process simple and focused on gaming.
-We tested each set of speakers in-game for several hours through a wide range of games with rich soundtracks and sounds including Skyrim, Dark Souls 3, Counter-Strike: Global Offensive, Overwatch and Furi.
-Afterwards, we ran listening tests which included snippets from the film Jurassic World and a variety of albums in lossless FLAC format such as Daft Punk's Random Access Memories and Psychic from Darkside.
+We tested each set of speakers in-game for several hours through a wide range of games with rich soundtracks and sounds, including Doom Eternal, Call of Duty: Warzone, Counter-Strike: Global Offensive, Overwatch, and Hellblade: Senua's Sacrifice.
+Afterward, we ran listening tests, which included snippets from the film Jurassic World and a variety of albums in lossless FLAC format such as Daft Punk's Random Access Memories and Psychic from Darkside.

-With gaming in mind, one of the most important features to test for was left/right balance.
-To test this in game we used the CS: GO Audio Test Chamber workshop project by geri43.
-It's a simple map that allows you to reproduce all sorts of in-game sounds including ladder movements, sniper scopes, gunfire, footsteps, and more.
+With gaming in mind, one of the most important features to test for was the left/right balance.
+To check this in-game, we used the CS: GO Audio Test Chamber workshop project by geri43.
+It's a simple map that allows you to reproduce all sorts of in-game sounds, including ladder movements, sniper scopes, gunfire, footsteps, and more.
 Moving around the map or behind a wall allowed us to manipulate the location of the sounds and test how easily we could identify their direction with the speakers.